sobolevn/my-talks/README.md

 Storing secrets is hard.
 Two people can keep a secret when one of them is dead.

-I have showed different strategies.
+I have shown different strategies.
 And how to choose the correct one depending on your project size and the number of team members.